MCFLS/boopsie/README.md

-Both SQL Workbench /J and WINSCP offer a command line interface which makes it easy to work with both to send the file to Boopsie using a Windows batch file.
+Both SQL Workbench /J and WINSCP offer a command line interface which makes it easy to work with both applications to send the file to Boopsie using a Windows batch file.
 Please note I only export bib record number, title, author, publisher, year, format and ISBN to Boopsie, NOT the full record.
-I also automatically compress the file with 7z per Boopsie's instructions
+I also automatically compress the file with 7zip per Boopsie's instructions

 DOWNLOAD APPLICATIONS